openregister/specification/content/item-def.md

             2. If _el_ is not of the datatype defined in _attribute_, abort.
 The _item_ has an illegal value.
             2. Otherwise, continue.
-   5. If _value_ is not of the datatype defined in _attribute_, abort.
+   5. If _attribute_ has cardinality “n”, abort.
 The _item_ has an illegal value.
+   6. If _value_ is not of the datatype defined in _attribute_, abort.
+      The _item_ has an illegal value.
-   6. Otherwise, continue.
+   7. Otherwise, continue.
 4. Set _item_ to _result_ and return.

 ***
-NOTE: “nullable” means any value that is considered null in the normalisation process.
+NOTE: “nullable” means any value that is considered null in the [normalisation](#normalise) process.
 ***